Buying hunting land for yourself is a big step.

 More importantly, you will need access to the parts of the land that offer the prime hunting spots, so be sure there isn’t too much rough terrain in these particular areas.

-You may also want to consider wind direction along the paths you are most likely going to use to ensure that you won’t be alerting the deer to your presence.
+You may also want to consider wind direction along the paths you are most likely to use to ensure that you won’t be alerting the deer to your presence.

 Buying hunting land is a big step, and you want to make sure you take all the necessary steps to ensure you have what you need.